openmc-dev/openmc/docs/source/pythonapi/deplete.rst

     SICELIIntegrator
     SILEQIIntegrator

-Each of these classes expects a "reaction rate operator" to be passed.
-Operators provided by OpenMC are available using the following classes:
+Each of these classes expects a "depletion operator" to be passed.
+OpenMC provides The following classes implementing depletion operators:

 .. autosummary::
    :toctree: generated